Bushtit (Psaltriparus minimus) Aegithalidae Family

 Nests

 Bushtits build hanging sock-like nests that hang from branches of trees and shrubs.
-For the first time this year (2023), I found a nest hanging from old teasel flower stalks (second photo).
+For the first time this year (2023), I found a nest hanging from old teasel flower stalks (fourth photo).

 Foraging